kazuki43zoo/mybatis-spring-native/README.md

 ## How to install integrating modules and use it on your application

-Install the `mybatis-spring-native-core` on your local repository as follows:
+Install the `mybatis-spring-native-core` (and `mybatis-spring-native-scripting`) on your local repository as follows:

 ```
-./mvnw -pl mybatis-spring-native-core clean install
+./mvnw -pl mybatis-spring-native-core,mybatis-spring-native-scripting clean install
 ```

 Specify the `mybatis-spring-native-core` and `mybatis-spring-boot-starter` on `pom.xml` as follows: